ttacon/uri/README.md

 ## Disclaimer

-Not supported:
-- provisions for "IPvFuture" are not implemented.

 Hostnames vs domain names:
 - a list of common schemes triggers the validation of hostname against domain name rules.